 Arrive at Rope Drop and go to Mine Train immediately.

 If you arrive 30 minutes before the ride opens, you should be able to ride the Mine Train with minimal wait.
 But when I say minimal, take this with a grain of salt.
 We tried getting there 30 minutes early on opening day, and by the time we made it there, the wait was already 70 minutes!
 During the summer months, if you are looking to walk on, you need to be at the gates an hour early!
 Otherwise, expect to wait an hour.

 We hate recommending long wait times, but if you want to ride this one, you basically are going to have to.
 From park open to park close, we never saw wait times get under 60 minutes.
 While it was opening day, it was also a Wednesday!
 The weekends will be far worse.

 There are basically 2 ways to avoid long lines for the rest of this summer: Get there an hour early, or make the Mine Train your last stop right before the park closes.
 If you can’t do either of those things, be prepared to wait!

-Overall, we loved the ride and give it a solid A. For a kids ride, it’s about as thrilling as it can be unless they raised the height limit (which wasn’t going to happen).
-The theming and level of detail throughout the queue and the ride are amazing, blowing away anything I’ve seen from Disney.
+Overall, we loved the ride and give it a solid A. The theming and the level of detail throughout the queue and the ride are amazing, blowing away anything I’ve seen from Disney.
 They certainly are raising the bar.